yungookim/adblock-detector/readme.md

-## Still in development mode.
-Never tested yet

-# Micro javascript library for checking the presence of Adblock
+## Micro javascript library for checking the presence of Adblock

 Usage